MusicMapIo/json-http-proxy/README.md

 - CORS headers
 - Modifying request and response body data
-- User-agent detection (Ex. serving mobile website views)
+- User-agent detection/modification (Ex. serving mobile website views)
-- Cookie modifications **Coming Soon**
+- Cookie modifications
-- Cacheing proxy **Coming Soon**
+- Cacheing proxy

 All the functionality for doing this kind of processing is done through a simple plugin system.
 Plugins are just a function which are passed the instance of `ProxyServer`.
 They can use this instance to hook into events used to modify properties the requests, responses and other functionality.
 Even core functionality is implemented as plugins, there are a few built in plugins for some common needs:

-- Router: Processes host, path and http method matching
 - Route upstream handler: Allows registering named upstreams and specifying them in the routes `upstream` field
 - CORS: Properly sets the `Access-Control-Allow-Methods` and `Access-Control-Allow-Origin` headers based on the incoming request, also responds to `OPTIONS` requests.
 - Cookie modifier: Specify rules for modifying cookie names and values
+- Request/Response data modifier: Specify rules for modifying cookie names and values

 ## Installation